Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 This information is useful because love is a common theme among the most popular songs across multiple genres.
 A producer may want to find songs that are written about love to study trends in music listeners, or if they are creating promotional material for certain holidays like Valentine's Day.

+Query 8
+Finds venue employees who supervise more than 3 people.
+Displays the supervisor's ID, name, and the number of direct reports they have.
+SELECT
+  sup.employeeID AS supervisorID,
+  sup.employeeName AS supervisorName,
+  COUNT(sub.employeeID) AS direct_reports
+FROM Employee sup
+JOIN Employee sub ON sub.supervisorID = sup.employeeID
+GROUP BY sup.employeeID, sup.employeeName
+HAVING COUNT(sub.employeeID) > 3
+ORDER BY direct_reports DESC;

+This query is useful for organizational and budgetary insights in the event planning industry.
+A venue's higher management can look at this data to see which employees may be stretched too thin in their job duties.
+This data can also be used to streamline accountability among large teams of employees within different divisions.

 ## Database Information